 - Contact your student’s counselor or EA administration.
 The counselor may have suggestions on how your family can stay enrolled if unable to assist the student to the previous degree.
 We would love to provide emotional support during this difficult time for your family and add you to our internal prayer list.
-Each counselor's contact information can be found here or you can email the Admin team at firstname.lastname@example.org.
+Each counselor's contact information can be found here or you can email the EA assistant administrator at email@example.com.

 Our withdrawal process is simple.
 If for any reason you are not completely satisfied with our program, just notify us within 14 days of starting your coursework, and we will issue a full refund on the tuition.
 Anything after 14 days has a 30% withdrawal fee on the prorated tuition.
 We are continuously improving our school and are happy to say that the withdrawal rate is less than 1% from dissatisfied customers.
 We offer this guarantee because we hear so many positive testimonials on a daily basis.